Developing An Independence Day Email Marketing Strategy

-Should you bother launching a campaign for a state holiday?
+Should you bother launching a campaign for a state holiday or pass on this marketing calendar date?
 Let’s find out!

-According to the 2021 survey by the National Retail Federation, 84% of Americans planned to celebrate Independence Day that year — compared to 76% in 2020, when numbers were affected by the COVID-19 measures.
-The same survey claims that 61% of the US citizens planned to pull off a cookout, a picnic or a barbecue for the 4th of July.
-Other popular holiday plans were community celebrations and traveling with 33% and 12% accordingly.
-But that’s not the most interesting part.
+According to the 2023 survey by the National Retail Federation, 87% of Americans planned to celebrate Independence Day that year — the number has grown since 2021.
+The same survey claims that 65% of US citizens planned to pull off a cookout, a picnic, or a barbecue for the 4th of July.
+Other popular holiday plans were community celebrations and attending a parade with 42% and 13% accordingly.
+But that’s not the most important part.

-The NRF data center estimated total Independence Day food expenses as $7.52 billion, with $80 spent on food for one person.
-The dramatic increase in 2021 can indicate that the spending statistics for 2022 will be at least on the same level — after lockdowns, people are hungry for celebrations.
+The NRF data center estimated total Independence Day food expenses as $9.5 billion, with $99.34 spent on food for one person.
+It seemed like in 2023 people were hungry for celebrations — and it’s safe to assume that the spending for Independence Day celebrations will be on the same level if not more this year.
 That’s why, if you work for a food-related business, an Independence Day email campaign is a good chance to boost your sales.

 But even if you don’t sell anything relevant to Independence Day, just wishing people a happy holiday and empathizing with your clients’ patriotism will improve relationships with your brand.
-So, should you send the 4th of July emails?
-It depends on the business you’re promoting, but our answer is yes anyway.
+So, should you send the 4th of July emails to your customers?
+Although it depends on the business you’re promoting, but our answer is yes anyway.

 It’s easy to send a straightforward sales email that suggests saving 30% on barbecue supplies.
 But there are more strategies that will work for Independence Day.
 Let’s dig deeper into possible content ideas for the 4th of July emails.
-Our selection will help you choose the marketing strategy and the template for emails.
+Our selection will help you choose the marketing strategy and the email template that will work best for your customers.

 The 4th of July is a state holiday — the birth of American Independence.
-Celebrate the national pride in your holiday email campaign — embrace the patriotic spirit and the historic background of Independence Day by sending solemn and heartwarming emails.
-Or you can go for the “fun facts” format — here’s a good example from Road Scholar:
+Celebrate the national pride in your holiday email campaign — embrace the patriotic spirit and the historic background of Independence Day by sending solemn and heartwarming emails any customer will appreciate.
+Here’s a great example from Air & Anchor.
+It shows that you can run a great 4th of July email campaign without being aggressive and salesy:

 Instead of throwing patriotic slogans, Road Scholar made a fun quiz about American history.
-And just because it’s a non-profit organization doesn’t mean you can’t adapt this strategy for promoting a business.
-But be careful with this strategy — take both your brand and your target audience into account.
+And just because it’s a non-profit organization doesn’t mean you can’t adapt this template and strategy for promoting a business.
+But be careful with this strategy — take both your brand and your customer base into account.
 Some subscribers might be offended at you for bringing politics into the company policy — that’s why you should seriously think about email content.

 Take a look at this example from Thomas Kinkade Studios: